-- Statement of Expertise, including professional experience, and courses you are qualified to teach
+- Statement of Expertise, including professional experience, courses you are qualified to teach

-The work for this faculty position is located in the State of California.
+The work for this faculty position is located in the State of California and requires commuting to the campus.
 Employment is contingent upon proof of eligibility to work in the United States.
-Proof of immunization against COVID-19 or proof of a medical or religious exemption and compliance with testing protocols is required for employment.
-Satisfactory completion of a background check (including a criminal records check) is required for employment.
-CSU will make a conditional offer of employment, which may be rescinded if the background check reveals disqualifying information, and/or it is discovered that the candidate knowingly withheld or falsified information.
+Offers of employment are conditional, and may be rescinded if the background check reveals disqualifying information, and/or it is discovered that the candidate knowingly withheld or falsified information.
 Failure to satisfactorily complete the background check may affect the continued employment of a current CSU employee who was conditionally offered the position.

 San José State University: Silicon Valley's Public University

-Located in the heart of Silicon Valley — one of the most innovative and diverse regions in the world — San José State University is the founding campus of the 23-campus California State University (CSU) system and the first public university in the West.
-The 2020 #1 Most Transformative University in the nation according to Money Magazine, San José State is an essential partner in the economic, cultural, and social development of Silicon Valley, the Bay Area, and California.
-SJSU is a top-200 school nationally in research funding and second highest in research productivity in the CSU system.
+Located in the heart of Silicon Valley—one of the most innovative and diverse regions in the world—San José State University is the founding campus of the 23-campus California State University (CSU) system and the first public university in the West.
+Recognized as a national leader in transformative higher education, San José State University is an essential contributor to the economic, cultural, and social development of Silicon Valley, the Bay Area, and California.
+SJSU ranks high nationally in research funding and is second highest in research productivity in the CSU system.
 Cutting-edge research, combined with world-class scholarship, student-centered learning opportunities, and experiential and interdisciplinary programs, allows SJSU to provide transformative opportunities that advance the public good locally and globally.

 Equal Employment Statement